-One of the following forms of primary identification:

-Unexpired Alabama driver's license or instruction permit

-Unexpired Alabama identification card

-Unexpired U.S. passport

-Unexpired U.S. Permanent Resident Card

-Resident Alien Card - Pre-1997

-Unexpired driver's license or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond

-U.S. Alien Registration Receipt Card (Form I-151) prior to 1978

-BIA or tribal identification card with photo

-I-797 Form with expiration date along with photo identification

-Voter Identification Card from a state that verifies lawful presence

-Certification of Eligibility for In-State Residency

-Official high school transcript with posted graduation date or GED certificate with passing scores

-Official college transcripts (if applicable)

-Students who have achieved a minimum of a Baccalaureate degree from an accredited college or university are only required to submit an official transcript from the degree granting institution unless seeking a degree from Calhoun Community College.
+- One of the following forms of primary identification: - Unexpired Alabama driver's license or instruction permit - Unexpired Alabama identification card - Unexpired U.S. passport - Unexpired U.S. Permanent Resident Card - Resident Alien Card Pre-1997 - Unexpired driver's license or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond - U.S. Alien Registration Receipt Card (Form I-151) prior to 1978 - BIA or tribal identification card with photo - I-797 Form with expiration date along with photo identification - Voter Identification Card from a state that verifies lawful presence - Official high school transcript with posted graduation date or GED certificate with passing scores - Official college transcripts (if applicable) - Students who have achieved a minimum of a Baccalaureate degree from an accredited college or university are only required to submit an official transcript from the degree granting institution unless seeking a degree from Calhoun Community College.